zsnoob/EfficientDDP-4-Contrastive-Train/README.md

             None,
         )
 ```
+When i use it on my experiment which diverges on CODE BLOCK 2 version of all gather, the model can converge as normal.

 Overloading `torch.autograd.Function` allows us to customize the forward and backward behavior of our function.
 The forward operation, without further explanation, aggregates tensors from all GPUs into one tensor.